Skip to content

 Once you’ve found a home you want to buy, it can take as little as 12 weeks to complete the sale, but this varies from case to case, heavily depending on factors such as whether you’re in a property chain, and the efficiency of everyone involved, including the housing provider, lender and conveyancer.

-Can couples still qualify for first time buyer status if one has owned before?
+Can couples qualify as first time buyers if one person has owned a home before?

 Is Shared Ownership only for first time buyers?